ProductHuntTO Anniversary Highlights Toronto’s Coming of Age

 But the advice he gave that resonated with me was this:

 We Canadians are thoughtful people.
-We may not be as brash as our southern neighbours, but we do have the grit and determination to succeed.
-This message was powerful, because in order to continue to succeed in Toronto, we need people to take on big problems.
+We may not be as brash as our southern neighbors, but we do have the grit and determination to succeed.
+This message was powerful because, in order to continue to succeed in Toronto, we need people to take on big problems.
 And big problems take time to solve.

 Just because you ship it, doesn’t mean it’s a product.
 Take time to solve a big problem.